runxel/gruvbox-iterm/README.md

 # Gruvbox

-> An adoption of the Gruvbox theme as an iTerm theme.
+> An adoption of the Gruvbox theme by [morhetz](https://github.com/morhetz/gruvbox) as an iTerm theme.

 ![gruvbox display](gruvbox-colortool-display.png)